iethem/magic-quadrant-project/README.md

 1. Develop a React app using Typescript.
 2. Use `npx create-react-app my-app --template typescript` to create project.
 3. Do not use any other library except your favorite CSS-in-js library.
+4. Do not use CSS or SCSS!.
-4. Upload your source code to Github or Bitbucket publicly.
+5. Upload your source code to Github or Bitbucket publicly.
 (It should be clonable and can be runnable by `yarn start` or `npm run start` commands.)
-5. Build your code and upload it somewhere publicly accessible to test.
+6. Build your code and upload it somewhere publicly accessible to test.

 **Requirements**